cathei/Svelto.ECS.Schema/README.md

     }
 }
 ```
 Nice.
-As you can see, shard can be ranged, too.
-We defined a group for AI, and 10 players.
-Just like how we expose group instead of table, we'll expose inner schema insted of shard itself.
-But again aware that no schema should created directly.
-If you want to access group for player 5's alive characters, use `MyGameSchema.Player(5).AliveCharacter`.
-Also we added shortcut `Groups` for all alive characters.
+We defined a child Schema for AI, and 10 child Schemas for players.
+If you want to access group for player 5's alive characters, use `MyGameSchema.Player[5].AliveCharacter`.

+Also note that we added shortcut `Tables` for all alive characters of AI and all players.
+You can use it same as other `Tables` you defined directly.

-Let's see how to fill up your tables with records.
+Let's see complete example to fill up your tables with records.
 ```csharp
 public class CompositionRoot
 {